directus/directus/docs/cloud/projects.md

   <source src="https://cdn.directus.io/docs/v9/cloud/projects/projects-20220329A/access-a-project-20220329A.mp4" type="video/mp4">
 </video>

-At some point you will want to login and access the actual managed Project.
-You can type in the Project's URL directly, however there also are two ways to access a Project from within the Cloud Dashboard.
+At some point, you will want to login and access the actual managed Project.
+You can go the Project's URL directly, however there also are two ways to access a Project from within the Cloud Dashboard.
 To access a Project, follow the steps below.